Qiskit/RFCs/0023-executor-primitive.md

 foundation for new quantum algorithms and techniques.

-Additional future work could explore defining domain‑specific languages beyond **samplex**, including DSLs dedicated to calculating expectation values or other specialized tasks.
+Additional future work could explore defining domain‑specific languages beyond **sampling** annotations, including DSLs dedicated to calculating expectation values or other specialized tasks.
 These DSLs could be layered on top of the unified primitive to further extend Qiskit’s flexibility and expressiveness while retaining backend portability.